 The article on this widespread study goes on to say, "Prevalence surveys in the USA show that 22 percent of women have experienced physical violence, and 8 percent have been targeted for sexual violence in their lifetimes."

 Domestic violence wasn't the only touchy topic highlighted on the report.
 A few others stood out, as well:

-Now, that being said, there's still plenty of good news for women's progress.
-Over the past nearly decade in a half, female numbers in Congress have risen from 11 percent to 17 percent.
-The Violence Against Women Act has dramatically reduced non-fatal violence between partners, down by 48 percent.
+That being said, there's still plenty of good news for women's progress.
+Over the past nearly decade and a half, females in Congress have risen to almost 20 percent.
+The Violence Against Women Act has also dramatically reduced non-fatal violence between partners, down by 48 percent.